 Are Ragdoll cats bigger than Maine Coons?

 No, Ragdoll cats are not bigger than Maine Coons.
-Maine Coons are huge cats that can measure up to 40 inches in length, and weigh up to 25 pounds, compared to the average weight of a Ragdoll which is between 12 and 20 pounds.
-While Ragdoll cats are one of the largest cat breeds, they are not the outright largest by some distance when compared to a Maine Coon.
+Maine Coons are giant cats that can measure up to 40 inches in length and weigh up to 25 pounds, compared to the average weight of a Ragdoll, which is between 12 and 20 pounds.
+So while Ragdoll cats are one of the most giant cat breeds, they are not the outright largest by some distance compared to a Maine Coon.

 Why are Ragdoll cats so big?

 Ragdoll cats are the size that they are just due to their breeding process.
-They were first created by Ann Baker, a breeder based in Riverside, California in the 1960s with a large cat named Josephine, and since then have always been a larger breed, known for their relaxed temperament.
-They have blue eyes and according to the Cat Fanciers Association, the Ragdoll breed presents in six official colors – seal, chocolate, blue, lilac, red/blaze, and cream.
-Lynx, tortie, and torbie (lynx/tortie) variants are also accepted.
+They were first created by Ann Baker, a breeder based in Riverside, California, in the 1960s with a large cat named Josephine.
+Since then, they have been a more giant breed known for their relaxed temperament.
+They have blue eyes, and according to the Cat Fanciers Association, the Ragdoll breed presents in six official colors- seal, chocolate, blue, lilac, red/flame/blaze, and cream.
+Lynx, tortie and torbie (lynx/tortie) variants are also accepted.

 Do Ragdoll cats shed a lot?

 Despite a myth that Ragdoll can’t don’t shed, that isn’t true.
 Ragdolls do shed, and there can be a lot of hair.
-That’s less to do with the size of the cat but more their long fur.
-They don’t need as regular grooming as some other high-maintenance cats do, but it’s good to use combs with them once or twice a week to prevent any tangles and knots.
+That’s less to do with the cat’s size but more with its long fur.
+They don’t need as regular grooming as some other high-maintenance cats, but it’s good to use combs with them once or twice a week to prevent tangles and knots.

 Ragdolls vs. the Word’s Largest Cats

-Savannah – With adult males reaching up to 25 lbs, the Savannah cat is closer to wild felines than to domestic cats.
-They look like household cheetahs and they make for very exotic pets.
+Savannah – With adult males reaching up to 25 lbs, the Savannah cat is closer to wild felines than domestic cats.
+They look like household cheetahs, and they make for very exotic pets.
 Savannahs are noticeably larger than Ragdolls.

-Chausie – A less well-known large feline, the Chausie cat is on the tall side, and willowy – more like a basketball player or marathon runner.
+Chausie – A less well-known large feline, the Chausie cat is tall and willowy – more like a basketball player or marathon runner.
 Adult males can weigh between 11-16 lbs, and females run 8-13 lbs.

-Maine Coon - Very few cats are larger than the Maine Coon and the Ragdoll is not one of them.
-Weighing up to 20 lbs, Maine Coon adult males are certainly longer than Ragdoll males because this breed has an enormous tail which can get as long as 14 in.
+Maine Coon – Very few cats are more significant than the Maine Coon, and the Ragdoll is not one of them.
+Weighing up to 20 lbs, Maine Coon adult males are longer than Ragdoll males because this breed has an enormous tail that can get as long as 14 in.
 The holder of the world record for the longest domestic cat is a Main Coon named Mymains Stewart Gilligan.
 Stewie measured a whopping 48.5 inches.

 Norwegian Forest Cat - Another well-known giant among cats, the Norwegian Forest cat is certainly something to see.
 Adult males typically weigh up to 17 lbs, but like Maine Coons, they have very long tails that add to their size.

-Siberian – Also smaller than the Ragdoll, the adult Siberian cat male reaches 17 lbs.
+Siberian – Also more petite than the Ragdoll, the adult Siberian cat male reaches 17 lbs.

-Turkish Van - While the adult males only get to 16 lbs, Turkish Vans are among the world largest cat breeds.
+Turkish Van – While the adult males only get to 16 lbs, Turkish Vans are among the world’s most giant cat breeds.

 Burmese – Adult Burmese females weigh between 8 and 12 lbs, while the males exceed 12 lbs.
-It’s no match for the Ragdoll, but the Burmese is still quite the large cat.
+It’s no match for the Ragdoll, but the Burmese are still quite the giant cat.

 Egyptian Mau – Similar in size to the Burmese cat, the Egyptian Mau also reaches 12 lbs, placing it on the large cat list.